 The Department of Electrical and Computer Engineering offers two undergraduate degree plans: Bachelor of Electrical Engineering (B.E.E. degree), and Bachelor of Computer Engineering (B.Comp.E).
+Both degrees are accredited by the Engineering Accreditation Commission of ABET.
 We hope you find your time in the program challenging and rewarding.

 Have you recently been admitted to the EE or CompE major?

 The Robert E. Rice ECE Student Services Center in 3-166 Keller Hall supports students in both majors as they journey through the undergraduate curriculum.
 Our advising team is led by Prof. James Leger (Director of Undergraduate Studies), and staff advisor Frances Wood.
 For information on our advising model, services, and student academic resources, check the ECE Undergrads Matrix.

 Are you interested in the EE or CompE major?